dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 number.

-Most folks don’t find the Excel error messages (for example,  Invalid procedure call  or argument) particularly helpful.
+Most folks don't find the Excel error messages (for example,  Invalid procedure call  or argument) particularly helpful.
 To improve the procedure, you need to anticipate this error and handle it more gracefully.
 In other words, you need to add some

 error-handling code.

-Here’s a modified version of EnterSquareRoot:
+Here's a modified version of EnterSquareRoot:

 Sub EnterSquareRoot2()